There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Corporate intangible assets law

-The aim is to identify the legal risks linked to its use in order to limit its effects (internet charter, files, email box, data protection law, data collection and processing, etc.).
+IT law: IT is nowadays omnipresent in the company.
+The aim is to identify the legal risks linked to its use in order to limit its effects (internet charter, files, inbox, data protection law, data collection and processing, etc.).

 Mergers and acquisitions